About Earth Source Heat

 • 2035 (tent.)

 Full implementation.
 Campus is heated by ESH.
-Visitor center to allow local community and researchers to visit site and learn more about this new energy system.
+A new visitor center will allow local community and researchers to visit the site and learn more about this new energy system.

 If it is determined that ESH could safely and effectively advance, Cornell would move to the next phase of discovery by drilling a demonstration well pair.